suriarasai/ARTS-REBU/readme.md

 **Error Handling**: Rebu's event-based architecture is heavily reliant on API calls, which implies a demand for error handling.
 For example, using NextJS's [Error Boundary](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary) custom hook or even simple `try... catch...` statements.

 **TypeScript: Type-hinting**: Using `any` types is generally a bad practice as it defeats the purpose of type hinting.
 However, it may also be difficult to identify a variable's type, especially if it comes from an external library.
 For example, a Google Map interface has the `google.maps.Map` type while a React useState setter uses `React.Dispatch<React.SetStateAction<[Type]>>`.
 Therefore, it is important to ensure the frontend libraries are TypeScript-compatible (which is normally indicated by a `@types/[library]` package in the `package.json` file)

+**Theme Provider**: Originally the dark theme was meant to be an experiment that would be reverted later on, but it became embedded into the design and unfortunately not in a way that could be easily changed.
+A theme provider should be implemented to toggle between light and dark modes as well as consider different types of color blindness

+**Styling**: The styling is Tailwind-based so while better than pure CSS, it still grew to be very redundant and difficult to maintain.
+External libraries could be considered such as MaterialUI, for styling purposes.
+The in-line styling can also be analyzed to see which ones can be merged and reused as custom CSS classes

 </details>